rythmern02/housie/README.md

-# Real Estate NFT DApp
+# Housie DApp

+Hey ! guys this is my new project make sure to check this out

 ## Technology Stack & Tools